Tag Archives: Art of the Past

 UPDATED: Documents Suggest More Stolen Idols At National Gallery Of Australia

-Last week we revealed documents suggesting the $5 million $2 million bronze Dancing Shiva purchased by the National Gallery of Australia in 2005 had been stolen from an Indian temple not long before.
+Last week we revealed documents suggesting the $5 million bronze Dancing Shiva purchased by the National Gallery of Australia in 2005 had been stolen from an Indian temple not long before.

 Shiva Nataraja2The story made immediate waves.
 You can find media coverage of our scoop here and here.
 Jason has a story in the June 11th Los Angeles Times on the case.
 We’ve also shared info with Michaela Boland, the national arts writer at The Australian, who has published additional material there.